Kings Park, Western Australia: Guided walks

 Founded in 1984, the Kings Park Guides are a group of volunteers that lead guided walks all year round and help staff the Visitor Information Centre.
 Twice daily the guides provide guided walking tours of the monuments and memorials, bushland paths and the Botanic Garden.

 The guides cover all aspects of the park including the local Noongar names and traditions.
-Walks are varied according to the Noongar season: Djilba-Kambarang (July–October) for the wildflower season, the Mukuru for May and June, and the Birak-Djeran for November–April.
+Walks are varied according to the Noongar seasons: Djilba-Kambarang (July–October) for the wildflower season, Makuru for May and June, and Birak-Djeran for November–April.

 Volunteers and community involvement

 The Friends of Kings Park was established in 1993 to promote community involvement and commitment within Kings Park and Botanic Garden.

 The Kings Park Volunteer Master Gardeners provide a free garden advisory service to the community and offer free advice on anything from propagation and potting to planting out and pests.

-In 1922, the West Perth sub branch of the Returned Services League (RSL) became responsible for the maintenance and preservation of the plaques along Kings Park's Honour Avenues.
+In 1922, the West Perth subbranch of the Returned Services League became responsible for the maintenance and preservation of the plaques along Kings Park's honour avenues.
 Today they are known as the Honour Avenues Group.